TheColorman/redirector/README.md

 It has the following endpoints:
 - `GET /routes`: Returns a json formatted list of routes in the database.
 - `GET /*`: Tries to find a matching path in the database and redirects to its specified target.
-- `POST /`: Takes a json object in the form
+- `POST /`: Takes a json body in the form
   ```json
   {
       "path": "example",